Top International Ski Destinations for Australians

 Travel-Friendly from Australia

 Getting to Niseko from Australia is more accessible than ever.
-While most travelers take two flights—first to Tokyo or another major hub, then to New Chitose Airport—followed by a convenient bus transfer to the resort, the journey is straightforward and well-connected.
+While most travelers take two flights first to Tokyo or another central hub, then to New Chitose Airport, followed by a convenient bus transfer to the resort, the journey is straightforward and well-connected.

 Best Time to Visit

-The season runs from late November to early April, with peak powder conditions between December and February.
+The ski season runs from early December to early April, with peak excellent snow conditions occurring between January and February.

 Where to Stay